Pageboy/notes/docs/Articles/An Introduction to Photoshop.md

 ---
-hide:
- - navigation
 tags:
   - design
   - graphics
   - photoshop
+date: 2025-02-16
+updated: 2025-02-24
+title: An Introduction to Photoshop
 ---
 ## A Very basic tutorial for a new user